Corporate Governance

 The CEO has the overall responsibility for creating, planning, implementing, and integrating the strategic direction of the Company.
 This includes responsibility for all components and departments of a business.
 The CEO to ensures that the organisation's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customer base, markets, new industry developments and standards.

-The Finance Director works alongside the CEO and has overall control and responsibility for all financial aspects of company strategy.
-The Finance Director takes overall responsibility of the Company’s accounting function and ensures that Company’s financial systems are robust, compliant and support current activities and future growth.
-The Finance Director will coordinate corporate finance and manage company policies regarding capital requirements, debt, taxation, equity and acquisitions as appropriate.
+The Chief Finance Officer works alongside the CEO and has overall control and responsibility for all financial aspects of company strategy.
+The Chief Finance Officer takes overall responsibility of the Company’s accounting function and ensures that Company’s financial systems are robust, compliant and support current activities and future growth.
+The Chief Finance Officer will coordinate corporate finance and manage company policies regarding capital requirements, debt, taxation and equity as appropriate.

-A Senior management team, comprised of the executive directors and three senior staff members meets at least twice per month and is responsible for the day to day operation of the business.
+A senior management team, comprised of the executive directors and three senior staff members, meets weekly and is responsible for the day-to-day operation of the business.

 Principle Ten